Consistent Supervised-Unsupervised Alignment for Generalized Category Discovery: Abstract

 \section{Abstract}

 Generalized Category Discovery (GCD) focuses on classifying known categories while simultaneously discovering novel categories from unlabeled data.
-However, previous GCD methods face challenges due to inconsistent optimization objectives and category confusion.
-This leads to feature overlap and ultimately hinders performance on novel categories.
+However, previous GCD methods suffer from inconsistent optimization objectives.
+This inconsistency leads to feature overlap and ultimately hinders performance on novel categories.
 To address these issues, we propose the Neural Collapse-inspired Generalized Category Discovery (NC-GCD) framework.
 By pre-assigning and fixing Equiangular Tight Frame (ETF) prototypes, our method ensures an optimal geometric structure and a consistent optimization objective for both known and novel categories.
-We introduce a Consistent ETF Alignment Loss that unifies supervised and unsupervised ETF alignment and enhances category separability.
+We introduce a Consistent ETF Alignment Loss that unifies supervised and unsupervised ETF alignment while enhancing category separability.
 Additionally, a Semantic Consistency Matcher (SCM) is designed to maintain stable and consistent label assignments across clustering iterations.
-Our method achieves strong performance on multiple GCD benchmarks, significantly enhancing novel category accuracy and demonstrating its effectiveness.
+Our method achieves state-of-the-art performance on multiple GCD benchmarks, significantly enhancing novel category accuracy and demonstrating its effectiveness.